 On February 4, 2014, (the "Closing Date") we raised \$2,055,000 in gross proceeds from a private placement of Series A Convertible Preferred Stock, par value \$0.01 (the "Preferred Shares") pursuant to a Securities Purchase Agreement with certain investors (the "Purchasers") purchased 20,550 Preferred Shares, and warrants (the "Warrants") to acquire an aggregate of approximately 1,600,000 shares of Common Stock.
 The Preferred Shares are convertible into shares of Common Stock at an initial conversion price of \$0.26 per share of Common Stock.
 The Warrants are exercisable at an exercise price of \$0.325 per share and expire five years from the Closing Date.
 If the Common Stock is not listed on the Nasdaq Stock Market, the New York Stock Exchange, or the NYSE MKT within 180 days of the Closing, the Company shall issue additional Warrants to purchase additional shares of Common Stock, equal to 30% of the shares of Common Stock which the Preferred Shares each Purchaser purchased are convertible into.
+As of August 4, 2014, the Company issued additional warrants to purchase 4,615,385 shares to the Purchasers in connection with this provision.

 The Securities Purchase Agreement requires the Company to register the resale of the shares of Common Stock underlying the Preferred Shares (the "Underlying Shares") and the Common Stock underlying the Warrants (the "Warrant Shares").
 The Company is required to prepare and file a registration statement with the Securities and Exchange Commission within 132 days of the Closing Date (as extended by subsequent consent of the Purchasers), and to use commercially reasonable efforts to have the registration statement declared effective within 147 days if there is no review by the Securities and Exchange Commission, and within 192 days in the event of such review.
+Pursuant to the Registration Rights Agreement this deadline was extended to a filing deadline of 45 days from July 23, 2014, and an effectiveness deadline of the earlier of (A) 60 calendar days from July 23, 2014 (or 120 calendar days from July 23, 2014 if the registration is subject to review by SEC) and (B) the fifth Trading Day after the Company is notified by the SEC that the Registration Statement will not be reviewed or will not be subject to further review.